Le Dragon 2018 Field School/Volunteer Project

 In 1783 Le Dragon was the last French warship lost in the American Revolutionary War, literally by hours.
 This is a unique opportunity to join ADMAT’s maritime archaeological project in the historic town of Monte Cristi on the north coast of the Dominican Republic.
 ADMAT is working with Oficina Nacional de Patrimonio Cultural Subacuático (ONPCS) and ADMAT-FRANCE based at the Institut de Paléontologie Humaine, Muséum National d’Histoire Naturelle, Paris (UMR-CNRS 7194), to conduct a maritime archaeological survey and excavation of this important American/English/French shipwreck.

-The plan for the 2018 season, is to uncover the port side of the ship, locate the stern section if possible and to conduct a gradiometer survey of the surrounding area.
+The plan for the 2018 season, is to uncover the starboard side of the ship, locate the stern section if possible and to conduct a gradiometer survey of the surrounding area.
+The team will also see if we can find the figurehead which we believe is of General Washington.

 Applications are invited from divers, students, archaeologists and volunteers (minimum age 18) wishing to participate in the project.
 Only six places per week are available, so this is a unique opportunity to have maximum hands on training.